 It's a crazy world out there, and people want to laugh once in a while.
 Give them something to smile about.
 But make sure not to offend anybody.
 People want to read trending topics.

-They want to know the latest happening, they want to learn the newest solution to their problems, and they want anything new!
+They want to know the latest happenings, they want to learn the newest solution to their problems, and they want anything new!
 Ride with the trend only if it has something to do with your niche.

 Don't force it because when you do, your post would only sound desperate.
 And your audience doesn't like that.